NASA-PDS/data-upload-manager/docs/source/terraform/index.rst

 * ``<S3_Bucket_Name>``: Name of an S3 bucket which Terraform will use to stage intermediate build products.
 The bucket will be created by Terraform and should not already exist.
 * ``<VPC_ID>``: ID of the Virtual Private Cloud instance where the deployed service will reside.
 * ``<AWS_IAM_Role_ARN>``: Amazon Resource Name (ARN) for the AWS Identity Access Management Role which grants the required permissions for the DUM server components to communicate.
+* ``<"REGIONAL"|"PRIVATE">``: Select the type of endpoint of the API Gateway.
+"REGIONAL" should only be used for deployments to the OPS environment.

 .. note::
   * The selected Role(s) must include both ``lambda.amazonaws.com`` and ``apigateway.amazonaws.com`` as "Trusted Entities".